noahhl/batsd/README.md

 Persistence](http://noahhl.github.com/batsd/doc/file.persistence.html).

-Batsd grew out of usage at [37signals](http://37signals.com), where it has been used in some form for the last year, recording upwards of one gigabyte worth of metrics per day.
+Batsd grew out of usage at [37signals](http://37signals.com), where it has been used for the last year.
 An [earlier form](https://github.com/noahhl/statsd-server) was inspired by [quasor](https://github.com/quasor/statsd).

 ### Documentation: